stainawarijar/BlockMaker/README.md

 The **"Generate block files"** will create block files based on the sequences and modifications specified in the table.
 Ensure all desired modifications and sequences are correctly entered before clicking this button.

+After creating the block files, you can check the generated log file ("BlockMaker.log") to confirm that you made the correct choices.